tahoe-lafs/magic-folder/docs/conflicts.rst

 Otherwise, you must apply the ``--use <name>`` option to specify which version to keep.

 Currently there is no API for doing something more complex (e.g. simultaneuously replacing the latest version with new content).
+As with everything else on the CLI, the :ref:`http_api` may be used to accomplish the same simple resolution tasks as above.

 Complete example: